-KPI: Components developed

-Support Layer 3 (including 1 optional)

-Transport Component 10 (including 8 optional/alternative)

-Connectors Component 5 (including 4 optional/alternative)

-Services Layer 4 (including 2 optional/alternative)

-Resources Layer 3 (including 2 alternative/alternative)

-Configuration Layer 1

-Platform server(s) Component 1

-Sum 27 (including 17 optional/alternative)
+PI: Components developed Support Layer 3 (including 1 optional component) Transport Component 10 (including 8 optional/alternative components) Connectors Component 5 (including 4 optional/alternative components) Services Layer 4 (including 2 optional/alternative components) Resources Layer 10 (including 7 alternative components) Configuration Layer 1 Platform server(s) Component 1 Sum 34 (including 22 optional/alternative)

-Table 21 summarizes the number of test cases realized by the platform.
+Table 32 summarizes the number of test cases realized by the platform.
 For judging the overall number, it is important to recall that the granularity of tests differs significantly, ranging from classical unit tests over integration tests up to validation and instantiation of a configuration in a single test.
-Also the number of tests differes, e.g., in the Services Layer, many fine-grained monitoring tests from [2] are defined that increase the number significantly.
+Also, the number of tests differs, e.g., in the Services Layer, many fine-grained monitoring tests from [33] are defined that increase the number significantly.
 Moreover, the number of test cases is only one side of the testing medal.
 It is also import to consider coverage metrics.
 The line coverage is typically between 69% and 89% except for the following: The Spring environment is currently not directly tested rather than indirectly via the Spring service testing artifact, the test components that either consist of testing code only or define an artifact for component testing, e.g., the service testing artifact, or that are currently not part of the release (Kubernetes resource manager, device management, platform monitoring).

-Table 21: KPI-based summary of tests
+Table 32: KPI-based summary of tests

 KPI: Tests (of various granularity, from unit to integration)

-Support Layer 58
+Support Layer 72

-Transport Component 19
+Transport Component 42

-Connectors Component 11
+Connectors Component 19

-Services Layer 119
+Services Layer 150

-Resources Component 7
+Resources Component 147

+Security and Data Sharing Component 2

+Reusable Intelligent Services Component 1

-Configuration Component 4 + 2 (generated)
+Configuration Component 8 + 4 (generated)

-Platform server(s) Component 1
+Platform server(s) Component 5

+Tooling, Installation support 1

+Examples 3 + 4 shell-based build and run tests

-Sum 221 test cases (including 2 generated cases),
+Sum 448 test cases (including 4 generated cases),

-69%-89% line coverage
+usually 69%-89% line coverage (exceptions for specific

+components with acceptable reasons)